Solar Farm Business Plan

 Registered Name and Corporate Structure

-Provide the name of your company, address, its geographical location, and the competitive advantages of the location.
-Describe your company’s organizational structure and spell out what needs your company will fulfill.
+Provide the name of your company and the address and why that location would be a good choice for this industry.
+Likewise, describe your company’s organizational structure and spell out what needs your company will fulfill.
 Also, discuss industry trends that back up the feasibility of setting up a solar farm.

 Mention how much investment is required for your solar farm.
-Provide the breakdown of these funds.
+In addition, provide the breakdown of these funds.
 For example, initial lease payments and deposits, working capital, leasehold improvements, security deposits, marketing budget, opening supplies, etc.

 Investor and Management Equities

 Disclose what percentage of interest you are willing to sell to the investor in exchange for the funds invested.
-Also, mention your offer to include the investor as one of the board of directors and what percentage of majority ownership you will retain once you raise the required capital.
+Also, mention your offer to include the investor as one of the board of directors.
+Declare what percentage of majority ownership you will retain once you raise the required capital.

 #3 Products and Services Overview